 The federal government should also encourage responsible use of broadband technology services.
-Identity theft, bullying, cyber stalking, the mis-management of consumer data, hacking or infecting government and other lawful websites and networks, and broadband schemes to defraud seniors and vulnerable populations should be prohibited and discouraged through government appropriate policies, enforcement, and technology solutions that address both broadband providers and through and appropriate consumers. education.
+Identity theft, bullying, cyber stalking, the mis-management of consumer data, hacking or infecting government and other lawful websites and networks, and broadband schemes to defraud seniors and vulnerable populations should be discouraged prohibited and through government policies, appropriate enforcement, and technology solutions that address both broadband providers and through consumers. and appropriate education.
 A large reason many Americans do not adopt and use broadband services more readily is the fear of being subject to abusive practices.
-To be accepted. broadband must be safe for users.
+To be accepted, broadband must be safe for users.